mreinstein/collision-2d/README.md

 "overlap" tests don't take movement into account, and this is a static check to see if the 2 entities overlap.

 plural forms imply a collection. e.g., `segments-segment-ovelap` checks one line segment against a set of line segments.
 If there is more than one collision, the closest collision is set in the `contact` argument.

+"indexed" tests are the same as their non-indexed forms, except they take in an array of segment indexes to use.
+These are nice in that you can avoid having to build large arrays of line segments every frame, if you have things like dynamic line segments (platforms) or have a spatial culling algorithm that selects line segments to include.

 ## credits